Routines and Procedures

 Behaviour Rewards and Sanctions

 We are fortunate that our children generally behave very well and it is a compliment to you and the staff that visitors to the school often comment on the children’s politeness and good behaviour.
-However on occasions some children will not live up to the high expectations we have at St Edmund’s.
-The classteacher will discuss any concerns with you in the first instance including possible sanctions.
+However, on occasions some children will not live up to the high expectations we have at St Joseph’s.
+The class teacher will discuss any concerns with you in the first instance including possible sanctions.
 Most instances of misbehaviour will be solved in this way.
-On occasions withdrawal from playtime or lunchtime is used as a punishment.
-This is monitored and if necessary will be discussed with you.
+On occasion’s withdrawal from playtime, school privileges or activities are used as a sanction too.
+This is monitored by Mrs Kemble and Mrs Price and if necessary will be discussed with you.

 If the problem persists or there is a more serious incident, we will discuss this with you so we can work together to ensure your child is properly supported to behave appropriately.
 This may also involve seeking support from external advisory staff and longer term behaviour programmes.